- Help you understand why commenting is an important part of your reflective blogging process.

 Watch this video by Steve Wheeler on 3 Things you need to know about blogging!

 How comments work

-By default, comments are enabled on all newly created blogs, and a comment form will appear at the bottom of posts and pages where readers can respond to what you’ve written.
+By default, comments are enabled on all newly created blogs, and a comment form will appear at the bottom of posts where readers can respond to what you’ve written.